cypress-io/cypress-documentation/content/partials/component-testing-config.md

----
-title: Component Testing Config
+## Component Testing Config
----

-When you launch Cypress for the first time in a project, the app will automatically guide you through setup and configuration.
-You don't need to do anything additional to get started.

-Refer to the "Framework Configuration" guide in each UI framework's overview guide for a list of supported development servers and how they are configured.

-Below are more advanced configuration options you can customize to fit your project.
+Below are a few additional configuration values that are specific to component testing.

-## Custom Dev Server
+### Custom Dev Server

 A custom function can be passed into the `devServer` option, which allows the use of other dev servers not provided by Cypress out of the box.
 These can be